Send Feedback

 Tables are treated as first-class citizens in q, which means they are a primary data type just like integers or lists.
 You can think of a table from two different perspectives:

-2. A list of columns: where each column is a named list of values.
+2. A list of columns: where each column is a named list with values of the same length.

 While you can interact with a table as a list of rows, q stores them internally as a list of columns.
 This columnar structure is the secret to q's performance advantage in data analysis.